TuchAudio/ta101b/README.md

 ## Design quirks
 The preamp itself is **fully DC-coupled**, for optimum bass performance; however, that means that the _input stage offset_ is **multiplied** by the low-frecuency gain (+34 dB), which may result on stage saturation.
 To compensate for that, each channel provides room for `R+` or `R-` resistors, connecting the inverting input (feedback) to the power rails, in case some manual adjustment is needed.

 Just like the original build, a **subsonic filter** is integrated into the board.
-This is a **fourth-order high pass filter** (24 dB/oct) with a cutoff frequency of **11.8 Hz**; again, based on an _Elektor_ design (_Summer circuits 1984_).
-However, the high gain of the stage at low frequencies might saturate the preamp itself before the filter, in extreme cases.
+This is a **fourth-order high pass filter** (24 dB/oct) with a cutoff frequency of **11.8 Hz**; again, based on an _Elektor_ design (_Summer Circuits 1984_).
+However, since it is located _after_ the amplification, the high gain of the stage at low frequencies might saturate the preamp itself, in extreme cases.

 DIN and RCA jacks are provided for signal input.
-Since the _native_ input impedance, being a symmetric op-amp design, is expected ti be **extremely high**, space for suitable load (`Rx` and `Cx`) is provided for perfect adaptation; but for added flexibility, it is possible to use the free input for a suitable RC combo in parallel, to match the appropriate cartridge load.
+Since the _native_ input impedance, being a symmetric op-amp design, is expected to be **extremely high**, space for suitable load (`Rx` and `Cx`) is provided for perfect adaptation; but for added flexibility, it is possible to use the free input for a suitable RC combo in parallel, to match the appropriate cartridge load.

 Both direct and subsonic-filtered outputs are provided, and properly selected thru the [509 Input Selector board]().
 An aditional RCA **output** jack can be installed in order to use the circuit as a _stand-alone preamp_.